LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Missing predicates (calls to non-declared and non-defined predicates)
 -   Calls to declared but not defined static predicates
 -   Non-portable predicate calls, predicate options, arithmetic function calls, directives, flags, and flag values
--   Suspicious calls (syntactically valid calls that are likely semantic errors)
+-   Suspicious calls (syntactically valid calls that are likely semantic errors; e.g. float comparisons using the standard arithmetic comparison operators)
 -   Deprecated directives, predicates, control constructs, and flags
 -   References to unknown entities (objects, protocols, categories, or modules)
 -   Top-level shortcuts used as directives
 -	Unification goals that will succeed without binding any variables
+-	Unification goals that will succeed creating a cyclic term
 -   Goals that are always true or always false
 -   Trivial goal fails (due to no matching predicate clause)
 -   Redefined built-in predicates